Center-for-Atmospheric-Research-ATMOS/PROPHESY/packages/XPSsampling/README.md

  - covariance
  - Metropolis-Hasting sampling algorithm [1,2]

 The inversion model, based on the maximization of an a posteriori probability density, carries intrinsic uncertainty.
 The model is not infinitely sharp, so, the reconstruction lies within an acceptable distance from the true concentration profile.
 Furthermore, the measurement model is parametric, meaning that it depends on the value of parameters such as the attenuation length.
 From sample drawn from the a posteriori model, it is possible to approximate the marginal mean and covariance for some parameters.
-In a manuscript submitted to JSR [3] we show an example of marginalization over the attenuation length parameter and the consequences on the profile reconstructions.
+In a JSR paper [3] we show an example of marginalization over the attenuation length parameter and the consequences on the profile reconstructions.

 # Dependence